 It is acceptable for a licensee to deduct credits and returns from the total net sales, since returns reflect merchandise that was not purchased or was defective.
 Some licensors prefer to qualify the definition to state “bona fide returns” or “returns actually made or allowed as supported by credit memoranda” in order to weed out returns that are part of some unscrupulous arrangement between distributors and retailers.

 If a product is taxed locally, it is common to include this as a deduction against net sales.

 One way to limit net sales deductions is to place a limit on the amount to be deducted.
-For example, in your license agreement you could include a statement that reads as follows:
+This can be done in your initial license agreement.
+For example, your license agreement could include a statement that reads as follows:

 “In no event may the total amount deducted from net sales (for discounts, credits, or returns) during any royalty period exceed ten percent of the gross sales of the products during that royalty period.”